 Two variants of this technique: Epi-lasik (where the epithelium is removed with a special instrument, and Lasek, where the epithelium is removed with an alcohol solution.

 It is also possible to use another laser, called Femtosecond laser, to create the flap, instead of the microkeratome.
-This relatively new instrument can be interesting for some patients.
+This relatively new instrument can be interesting for some patients, althrough no study showed a better visual reabilitation with one instrument than with the other.

 Indications for laser corrective surgery or refractive surgery